Written byConnie Yang

 - Change the current file system of your SD card to another like formatting the SD card to FAT32

-- Fix your SD card that doesn't work properly due to corruption or virus attacking
+- Fix your SD card that doesn't work properly due to corruption or virus attacking, like the SD card is RAW.

 First, prepare before formatting an SD Card